Facility Discharge Status Codes – PACT Policy Update

 The accurate assignment of the discharge status code is a relatively simple process which may be subject to errors that lead to inappropriate payments or even contribute to compliance risks.
 The best approach to avoid these pitfalls is an education plan for revenue cycle staff with ongoing communication on identified errors and corrective actions.

-References: MLM Matters Number: SE0801; Medicare Post Acute Care Transfer Policy (42 CFR 41)
+References: MLN Matters Number: SE0801; Medicare Post Acute Care Transfer Policy (42 CFR 41)

 Latest posts by Pam Haney (see all)